campfireunion/docs/docs/1.0/flipside/references/settings/output-settings.md

 # Output settings

-You can find the output settings by clicking on the gear icon on the [[studio / references / desktop interface]] and clicking on the **Output** tab.
+You can find the output settings by clicking on the gear icon on the [[Flipside / references / desktop interface]] and clicking on the **Output** tab.

 This is what the output settings looks like: